SquadcastHub/squadcasthub.github.io/pages/mydoc/twilio.md

 ![](images/twilio_3.png)

+This will create and complete the configuration of the webhook in your Twilio account.

 That is it, you are good to go!
-Everytime an `Error` or `Warning` occurs in Twilio, an incident would be created in Squadcast.
+Everytime an event with `Level: ERROR` or `Level: WARNING` occurs in Twilio, an incident would be created in Squadcast.

+{{site.data.alerts.blue-note-md}}
+**FAQ:**

+Q: If an alert gets resolved in Twilio, does Twilio send auto-resolve signals to Squadcast?

+A: No, Twilio does not send auto-resolve signals to Squadcast.
+Hence, Squadcast incidents from Twilio should be resolved manually once issues have been fixed.
+{{site.data.alerts.end}}